Darxo/Hardened/README.md

 - World Parties with champions will display an orange skull on top of their socket
 - Hostile Locations now display a tooltip line if they hide defender
 - Display duplicate Situations in towns
+- Display participating brothers in arena contract dialog
+- Add option in arena contract dialog to "think it over", if too few, or the wrong brothers were selected for the fight
 - Relation changes that come with a reason now also show the value in brackets, that you gained or lost from this action
 - Subsequent relation changes with the same value and same reason will be combined into a single line with a multiplier in brackets
 - Display price multiplier from relation in factions & relations screen